 Recent mapping studies are the best way to identify implicated genes for high myopia.
 An X-linked recessive high myopia was linked to the first high-grade myopia-1 locus (MYP1) on chromosome Xq28.
 SLITRK6 mutations are known to cause myopia and deafness in humans and mice.
 One of the genes implicated in the development of myopia in several studies was RASGRF1.

 Establishing a diagnosis

-The development of retinal imaging algorithms and computer-aided diagnosis systems to automatically spot pathological myopia from retinal fundus images towards screening is recently taking a great interest of the scientific community.
-With the large amount of potential data that can be obtained, the challenge remains how to combine such data in a cohesive fashion to make the best use of their individual advantages.
+The development of retinal imaging algorithms and computer-aided diagnosis systems to automatically spot pathological myopia from retinal fundus images towards screening is recently taking a great interest in the scientific community.
+With the large amount of potential data that can be obtained, the challenge remains on how to combine such data in a cohesive fashion to make the best use of their individual advantages.